 ““If the Human Rights Campaign achieves its policy goals, religious institutions will either be coerced into capitulation over fundamental religious and theological doctrines, or they will be marginalized,” Mohler wrote.
 “This kind of policy goes even further than, for example, attempts to strip federal funding and student aid from institutions that will not surrender to the LGBTQ movement.”

-Roxy Photenhauer studies at the Lighthouse Christian Academy in Sana Monica.
+Michael Ashcraft teaches journalism at the at the Lighthouse Christian Academy in Santa Monica.